pdemutti/pokemon-challenge/README.md

 ## The challange

-Create a page to list all pokemons
+Create a page to list all pokemons <br />
 Create a page to list details of selected pokemon
 > **API Documentation:**  [Pokeapi](https://pokeapi.co/)